rtfeldman/elm-json-experiment/README.md

 ### Goal of the experiment

-Address the same use cases as `elm-json-decode-pipeline` in a way that's easier to customize and less error-prone.
+Address the same use cases as `elm-json-decode-pipeline` in a way that's easier to customize, easier to understand, and less error-prone.

 ### Background